licensezero/guide.licensezero.com/index.md

 To offer private licenses for sale through licensezero.com, you agree to the [agency terms](https://licensezero.com/terms/agency) with Artless Devices.
 You should definitely read that agreement, and again, it was written to be read, not to glaze your eyes over.
 But there are a few especially important aspects, from Artless Devices' point of view.

-First and foremost, you appoint Artless Devices as your agent to sign license agreements, waivers, and relicense agreements on your behalf.
+First and foremost, you appoint Artless Devices as your agent to sign private licenses on your behalf.
 That means that Artless Devices can do the deals you authorize through the API, via licensezero.com, with the same effect as if you'd signed them yourself.

 Second, Artless Devices earns commission on private license sales.
 The amount is set out in the agency terms when you offer your work for private licensing.